futuregrid/manual/doc/source/hpc.rst

 on the second node, again leaving six empty cores on the second node.
 The user can modify the placement with -N , -S , and -cc .

-A user might also run a single job with multiple treads, as with OpenMP.
+A user might also run a single job with multiple treads, as with OpenMPI.
 If a user runs this job aprun -n 1 -d 8 a.out , the job will be scheduled to one node and have eight threads running, one on each core.